In general, build systems are used to:

-- saving time on builds, only recompile parts of the code that changed
+- save time on builds, only recompile parts of the code that changed

-- ability to build in parallel (big speedup)
+- build in parallel (big compile time speedup)

 GNU Make parallel builds